A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Methods

 \subsection{SLD Model}

 Let us consider an ensemble of $N$ atoms each endowed with a classical magnetic moment.
 The Hamiltonian of the model is

-The first term in Eq.~(\ref{hamiltonian}) accounts for the kinetic energy of the $N$ atoms of the system where $\bm{p}_i$ and $m_i$ represent, respectively, the linear momentum and mass of the $i$-th atom ($m_i=55.845$ u for iron).
-The second term is the interatomic potential describing the interactions between pairs of atoms separated by a distance $r_{ij}$.
-As usual in molecular dynamics simulations of metals, we use a classical embedded atom model potential which describes well a broad spectrum of iron properties \cite{chamati2006embedded}.
+The first term in Eq.~(\ref{hamiltonian}) accounts for the kinetic energy of the $N$ atoms where $\bm{p}_i$ and $m_i$ represent, respectively, the linear momentum and mass of the $i$-th atom ($m_i=55.845$ u for iron).
+The second term is the interatomic potential describing the interactions between pairs of atoms at positions $\bm{r}_i$ and $\bm{r}_j$ separated by a distance $r_{ij} \equiv |\bm{r}_i-\bm{r}_j|$.
+As usual in molecular dynamics simulations of metals, we use a classical embedded atom model (EAM) potential which describes well a broad spectrum of iron properties \cite{chamati2006embedded, chamatiPot-NIST}.
 The interatomic cutoff distance for this potential was set to $0.57$ nm.

 The coupling among the spin and lattice degrees of freedom is provided through the last term in Eq.~(\ref{hamiltonian}), a magnetic Hamiltonian defined as